 Abarim Publications' online Biblical Hebrew Dictionary

 The verb צוק (suq I) denotes pressing someone (mentally) in order to bring out what's kept inside.
 Thus enemies press the cities they besiege to surrender (Deuteronomy 28:53-57, Isaiah 51:13, Jeremiah 19:9).
-The Timnite pressed Samson for the answer to his riddle (Judges 14:17), and Delilah for the secret of his strength (16:16).
+The Timnite pressed Samson for the answer to his riddle (Judges 14:17), and Delilah for the secret of his strength (Judges 16:16).
 Elihu was pressed to speak (Job 32:18).
-And YHWH would press Ariel to expose her secrets (Isaiah 29:2 and 7, see 29:15).
+And YHWH would press Ariel to expose her secrets (Isaiah 29:2 and 29:7, see Isaiah 29:15).

 This verb comes with the following derivatives: